 The basket of varied contraceptive choices, structured, respectful and inclusive counselling and the woman’s participation in making the final decision make it now possible to customise contraceptive methods to suit the biological requirements and personal preferences of each individual.

 Addressing Concerns regarding Health Risks of Contraception

-While Oral Contraceptive (OC) pills are associated with concerns of ischemic heart disease, stroke and thromboembolism, these are mainly associated a small at risk population of heavy smokers, severe uncontrolled hypertension or the rare condition of thrombophilia.
+While Oral Contraceptive (OC) pills are associated with concerns of ischemic heart disease, stroke and thromboembolism, these are mainly associated with a small at-risk population of heavy smokers, severe uncontrolled hypertension or the rare condition of thrombophilia.
 These are balanced by the non -contraceptive menstrual and cosmetic benefits, protection from endometriosis and ovarian cysts.

-Nausea and vomiting maybe associated with Emergency Contraceptive (EC) pills and headache and dizziness are also reported.
+Nausea and vomiting may be associated with Emergency Contraceptive (EC) pills and headache and dizziness are also reported.
 Some women may experience spotting or irregular uterine bleeding particularly when repeated courses are taken.
-While none of these are cause for medical concern women must be advised to more reliable methods.
+While none of these is cause for medical concern women must be advised to more reliable methods.

 The issue of products for sanitary hygiene

 Menstrual hygiene is vital for women’s health and the primary prevention for RTIs and STIs.
 Approximately 15% of women use modern sanitary hygiene such as napkins and tampons.
 The others use and reuse cloth which they are often unable to wash and dry because of embarrassment and shame.

 This should have been the time to take a bold step for women’s health and work to increase the coverage of women with modern sanitary hygiene products.
 While the development of low-cost products would be the goal, an exemption or a least a significant reduction in tax levied on these products would have to be benefitted women greatly.